davidcalikes/Late-Gigs/docs/README.md

     <br>

-    * Click on the service account name in the Service Accounts section and to go to the configuration page for the new account.
+    * Click on the service account name in the 'Service Accounts' section and to go to the configuration page for the new account.

     * Click the 'KEYS' tab at the top of the screen the click the 'Add Key' dropdown and select 'Create New Key.'